cbeck88/ver-stub-rs/README.md

   which can be read easily using `readelf -n` and `readelf -p .comment`.

-* My main motivation was to avoid the hit to build times that occurs when data that "logically" isn't already a dependency of the code, like git state, build timestamp, is injected into the code, and `cargo` rebuilds everything out of an abundance of caution.
+* My main motivation was to avoid the hit to build times that occurs when data that "logically" isn't already a dependency of the binary, like git state, build timestamp, is injected into the code, and `cargo` rebuilds everything out of an abundance of caution.

   If your compiler changes, or your opt level changes, or your cargo features change, cargo already has to rebuild, whether or